 Strolling in Naoussa

-Although you may have arrived in Paros at the port of Parikia, Naoussa village is the heart of Paros.
+Although you may have arrived at the main port of Parikia, Naoussa village is the heart of Paros.
 With its white-washed cottages, stone pathways and draping bougainvillea, Naoussa ticks every box when describing the perfect Greek island village.
 There are design stores, shops selling local products and, of course, bars and restaurants.
-Spend every night walking in circles, window shopping, and hunting for that one thing you’ll want to bring back home.
+Spend every night walking in circles along its narrow streets, window shopping, and hunting for that one thing you’ll want to bring back home.